Lada Samara: Development

 A number of other minor alterations followed, including fuel-injected engines to meet emissions regulations in export markets.
 On the earlier Samaras the front clip had been a separate piece, surrounding the headlights.
 On the sedan version, the fenders go all the way up to the headlights and the lip of the bonnet dips between the headlights and meets the slimmer grille.
 Full production of the 21099 began in December 1990, with models 210993 (1288), 21099 (1499).
 The saloon, intended as a premium model compared to the hatchback, was given a distinctive branding in some export markets: Diva (Belgium), Sagona (France), Forma (Germany).
 Belgium also offered a locally built convertible.
-The 1.1 and 1.3 were eventually taken out of production, having already been withdrawn from export markets.
+The 1.1 and 1.3 were eventually taken out of production, having already been withdrawn from export markets, while the 1.5's power increased to 75 hp-metric.